evaaaaawu/evaaaaawu.com/src/content/en/understanding-javascript-prototype.md

 - Implementation example of the prototype chain:

-  We frequently use the filter method of arrays.
-Suppose we have an array "list" and we use the filter method on this array.
-In fact, the filter method doesn't exist on the list itself; it exists on the Array constructor function.
-We can use the filter method today through the prototype chain.
+  We frequently use the filter method on arrays.
+When we have an array "list" and call the filter method on it, we're actually accessing a method that doesn't exist on the list itself.
+The filter method exists on the Array constructor's prototype.
+We can use this method through the prototype chain, as our array instance inherits from Array.prototype.

 ## Prototypal Inheritance

-Prototypal inheritance allows objects that don't have certain properties to access properties of other objects.
-So, suppose we have an object "animal" that has its own properties and methods.
-At the same time, we want to create two objects based on "animal," namely "cat" and "dog."
-These two objects will have some unique methods and properties, but they also need to use the methods and properties of the "animal" object.
-In such a scenario, we don't need to copy or reimplement; we can achieve this through prototypal inheritance.
+Prototypal inheritance allows objects to access properties and methods from other objects when they don't have those properties themselves.

+For example, consider an object "animal" with its own properties and methods.
+If we want to create "cat" and "dog" objects that need both their own unique features and the common properties of the "animal" object, we don't need to duplicate code.
+Instead, we can use prototypal inheritance to let "cat" and "dog" access the methods and properties of "animal" through the prototype chain.

 Implementation example of prototypal inheritance: